leanprover-community/mathlib3/docs/theories/categories.md

 ### Categories

 We use the `⟶` (`\hom`) arrow to denote sets of morphisms, as in `X ⟶ Y`.
-This leaves the actual category implicit; it is inferred from the type of X and Y but typeclass inference.
+This leaves the actual category implicit; it is inferred from the type of X and Y by typeclass inference.

 We use `𝟙` (`\b1`) to denote identity morphisms, as in `𝟙 X`.